britishlibrary/peripleo/data-formats.md

 | Tower of London                 | Castle/Palace | -0.07573787  | 51.50854694

-Again, there are many ways in which this information might be stored as JSON, but another standard known as "Linked Places Format" (LPF) has emerged which extends the GeoJSON format and introduced the notion of Linked Data.
+Again, there are many ways in which this information might be stored as JSON, but another standard known as "Linked Places Format" (LPF) has emerged which extends the GeoJSON format and introduces the notion of Linked Data.

 ``` json
 {